Battery maintenance guide for Perth homes

 - Verify internet connection is stable

-- Check VPP enrollment status in Synergy account
+- Check VPP enrolment status in your Synergy account

 - Ensure battery has minimum 20% charge before event windows